Commentary

 Then came my wake-up call as to how misguided that attitude is.

-In a recent phone conversation I had with Greg Roper, Dean of Students at the University of Dallas, he mentioned that Carol Dweck’s “Mindset: The New Psychology of Success” had lately guided his approach to students and teaching.
-In this book, Roper explained, Dweck contends that we all exercise one of two fundamental mindsets in our approach to success and to life.
+In a recent phone conversation I had with Greg Roper, dean of students at the University of Dallas, he mentioned that Carol Dweck’s “Mindset: The New Psychology of Success” had lately guided his approach to students and teaching.
+In this book, Roper explained, Dweck contended that we all exercise one of two fundamental mindsets in our approach to success and to life.

 Those with a growth mindset, however, see difficulties as springboards for improvement, obstacles to be overcome by dint of hard work, grit, and creative thinking.
 If they possess a certain talent, they understand that developing it to its fullest potential requires constantly honing one’s skills.

-Intrigued, I checked the book out of our library and read it in two days, by which time my enthusiasm matched that of Dean Roper’s.
+Intrigued, I checked the book out of our library and read it in two days, by which time my enthusiasm matched that of Roper’s.
 “Mindset” was just the sort of book I enjoy, filled with anecdotes and real-life examples, in this case from sports, business, school, and marriage.
-From basketball great Michael Jordan to college students facing a tough exam, Dweck again and again demonstrates how important it is “to dig down and turn an important setback into an important win.”
+Writing about people ranging from basketball great Michael Jordan to college students facing a tough exam, Dweck again and again demonstrates how important it is “to dig down and turn an important setback into an important win.”

 A couple of days after finishing “Mindset,” it occurred to me that Dweck’s proposition of a fixed versus growth mindset might also apply to our political beliefs, hopes, and loyalties.